 WP Engine is a WordPress-only premium platform that aims to help businesses and agencies scale.
-Just like SiteGround, it’s a custom option with in-house built essential features and tools.
-The prices are not the lowest, starting at $22.50/mo, but quality and tools are worth it.
+Just like SiteGround, it’s a custom option with in-house-built essential features and tools.
+The prices are not the lowest, starting at $22.50/month, but quality and tools are worth it.

 A2 Hosting vs SiteGround FAQs

 Should I choose A2 Hosting over SiteGround?